Smart-Ace-Designs/Astro-StarBreeze/README.md

 # Astro Template: Star Breeze
 Astro **Star Breeze** is an opinionated Astro 5 starter template with built-in support for Starwind UI, Tailwind CSS, Prettier, view transitions, and import aliases and includes a blank default "index.astro" page.

 Using `create-astro@latest` provides everything you need to create a basic Astro application.
 However, it is missing a few useful items that you might find yourself manually adding to every new Astro project.
 The **Star Breeze** template was created to automatically include these items as well as support for Starwind UI.
-This provides a great starting point for a brand new Astro project with Tailwind and Starwind UI.
+This provides a great starting point for a new Astro project with Tailwind and Starwind UI.

 The template includes:
 - An initial Astro project structure